-Based on the available TSS data (Appendix) the turbidity impairment in the watershed appears to be significant when viewed across the entire sampling season.
-Turbidity measurements were above the 25 NTU standard in all modeled flow regimes and substantial reductions in TSS are needed to achieve the water quality goal in all flow zones as well (Table 5).
+Based on the available data the turbidity impairment in the watershed appears to be significant when viewed across the entire sampling season.
+Turbidity measurements were above the 25 NTU standard in all flow regimes and throughout the calendar year.

 Turbidity Sources